Blue Hawaiian Cocktail

 I’ve made this both ways and in fact, the first time I published the recipe, I made it on the rocks.

-BUT, this is my favorite way to drink this delicious blue drink.
+BUT, this is my favorite way to drink this delicious blue Hawaii cocktail.

 Helpful tips